China’s Support for North Korea Kills Any Chance of Unification

 2. Southern-led unification with Chinese-imposed constraints, likely “Finlandization;”

-3. An indefinite continuation of the status quo is our ideal.
+3. An indefinite continuation of the status quo.

 In the 1990s, North Korea seemed to be on the verge of implosion.
 Many people thought option one would occur whether China liked it or not because they believed North Korea would simply collapse in pieces into South Korea’s backyard.
 Just as the Velvet Revolutions and Arab Spring brought down other autocracies, we instinctively feel that North Korea, the “Impossible State,” is somehow living on borrowed time and will one day collapse.
 A unified Korea could then be a fully sovereign actor, deciding with whom to align as it pleases, regardless of Chinese opinion.